bcurran3/ChocolateyPackages/choco-package-list-backup/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
 So of course I endorse and use it. :)
-* Be sure to look at the companion package [choco-persistent-packages-abort](https://chocolatey.org/packages/choco-persistent-packages-abort).
-* If you have problems running this due to your Windows PowerShell Script Execution Policy, [ForcePS](https://chocolatey.org/packages/forceps) can make your life easier - but now you can just run from the Start menu!
+* If you have problems running this due to your Windows PowerShell Script Execution Policy, [ForcePS](https://chocolatey.org/packages/forceps) can make your life easier - but now you can just run from the Start menu or the batch file!

 ROADMAP:
 * add an option to save date-packages.config for historical comparisons